MVKarthikReddy/BlackBoxAssignment/README.md

 ## Data Storage

 The program logs the stock data in a MongoDB database.
-You can access and query this data as needed for your analysis.